Cyber-Labs/cp-roadmap/docs/roadmap/stl/implementation-and-regular-contests.md

 As, giving timed contests, helps to handle problems under pressure and boosts your time management skills.
 Give the contests on various online judges, regularly, as instructed below.

 :::note
 Try to **upsolve** 1 or 2 problems after every contest.
 This will help you to improve your problem solving skills, with every contest, at a faster pace.
+For tips on why upsolving is important and how to upsolve efficiently, watch [this short video](https://www.coursera.org/lecture/competitive-programming-core-skills/upsolving-8Mn6l)
 :::

 ### Codeforces